sonic-net/SONiC/doc/qos/dynamically-headroom-calculation.md

 2. Cable length, in unit of meters and suffixed with "m".
 It should have the same format of that in `CONFIG_DB|CABLE_LENGTH` table.

    For example, 300m stands for 300 meters.
+3. MTU, in unit of bytes.
-3. Gearbox delay, in unit of nano second.
+4. Gearbox delay, in unit of nano second.

 The return value of the plugin includes a sequence of strings with each standing for one parameter and having convention of `<field>:<value>`.
 For example: